 As we have discussed, there are different methods for pursuing compensation depending on your specific circumstances.
 The best-case scenario if you were injured while travelling through an airport is that you had current international or domestic travellers’ insurance at the time.
 As long as the policy provided cover for your situation, you can simply claim compensation from the provider.

 Airport employees can also pursue compensation for injuries sustained at work.
 In most cases, however, they must prove that the injury stemmed from negligence or a violation of applicable rules and regulations.

 If you were hurt at an airport in Australia or abroad, our legal team is here to help.
-Contact us to schedule an initial consultation today.
+Contact our Sydney personal injury lawyers to schedule an initial consultation today.